How to Sew a Flat-Felled Seam

 Sew the first seam

-Place your two fabric pieces together with wrong sides facing and sew using a 2 cm (¾″) seam allowance.
-Sewing wrong sides together at this stage means both seam allowances will end up on the outside, where you can work with them easily.
+Place the two fabric pieces wrong sides together and sew with a 2 cm (¾″) seam allowance.
+Sewing with the wrong sides together ensures both seam allowances sit on the outside, where they can be easily worked with.

 -